pranjalipongde/theMoonDevs-assignment/README.md

 Overall, fragmenting the UI into selective components enhances code organization, readability, maintainability, and scalability, making it a beneficial approach for building and maintaining complex React applications.

-### Task Completion

-I have completed the task "Fragment the UI into selective components to make it more readable" as specified.
-The UI has been successfully broken down into separate components, improving the overall structure and maintainability of the codebase.